 The COVID-19 vaccine is very safe.
 It will prevent you from getting sick with COVID-19.
 All Health Services patients will receive the vaccine for free.

 All patients over the age of 12 can get the COVID-19 vaccine now.

-We are giving the Pfizer and Moderna vaccines and we have resumed use of the Johnson & Johnson (Janssen) vaccine.
+We are giving the Pfizer, Moderna the Johnson & Johnson (Janssen) vaccines.
 For more information about the Johnson& Johnson vaccine, click here.

 Learn more about the COVID vaccine here.

 Dr. Josh Beverly writes for the LA Sentinel on the importance of the COVID vaccine for the Black community.
 “I am well aware of how the actions of the medical field against the Black community have led and continue to lead to distrust… But right now we are the ones dying.”
 Click here to read more.

 As a newly minted physician training at a county hospital during a pandemic, I have seen things that I cannot unsee.
 In December, I performed chest compressions for the first time on a Black man who was intubated in the COVID ICU.
 It was a short code, and he did not survive.
 Click here to read more.